-As at December 31, 2021, loans payable included \$Nil (2020 - \$15,015) owing to companies with a director in common.
+As at December 31, 2022, receivables include 35,400 (2021 - 6,000) owing from companies with common directors.

 9. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

 Fair Value Hierarchy

 Financial instruments recorded at fair value on the Statement of Financial Position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: